open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 	defer cv.Close()
 ```

 Now, we can configure the component version.
-It exists in memory, only,
+It only exists in memory
 so far, but is already connected to the repository.

 The setup of the component version is put into a